MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/eslz-arc-kubernetes-governance-disciplines.md

 - If Microsoft Container Registry is used as the central private Docker registry to store and manage your container images, [Use Microsoft Defender for Containers to scan the images for vulnerabilities](/azure/defender-for-cloud/defender-for-container-registries-usage).

-- Make sure to review [the network connectivity critical design area](./eslz-arc-kubernetes-network-connectivity.md).
+- Make sure to review [the network topology and connectivity critical design area](./eslz-arc-kubernetes-network-connectivity.md).

 ## Secure cluster access